zedlopez/inf7/README.md

 $ inf7 epub
 ```

 It will be written to inform7.epub in the doc subdirectory of the data dir.
 By including the examples only once and pruning the HTML it is only a little more than a third of the size of the epub that accompanied the official documentation.
+Be warned that this takes time.

 ## Creating a project